Referral code example: Something like SAVE50 or EMILY2025 is easy to remember, simple to share, and designed to reward.

 Wine Insiders

-Wine Insiders is a discount wine delivery service that offers a curated wine selection to its customers.
+Wine Insiders is a discount wine delivery service that offers a curated wine selection to its loyal customers.
 For a discounted price of $20, customers can sample reds, whites, sparkling wine, and rosés.
 The company uses a subscription-based referral program to grow its client base.

 The program incentivizes advocates to share their personalized URLs (PURLs).
-PURLs are essentially custom referral codes that have the customer’s name or social media handle in them, making them easier for them to remember.
+PURLs use the customer’s name or social media handle to customize referral codes, helping customers remember them easily.

 In one of its referral code examples (above,) Wine Insiders executed a highly successful personalized referral program to celebrate its 39th anniversary.
 Customers get a link with a personalized code to share with friends and family.